wix-playground/bundless/README.md

 # Bundless

-Experimental bundle-free JavaScript dependency server/loader.
+Experimental bundle-free JavaScript dependency loader.

 Bundless is an experimental dependency loader inspired by JSPM, browserify and webpack, while trying to solve some of their inherent problems.
 Its